White Goods Refurbishment and Recycling Program

 The positive effect on the participants’ own sense of self-worth will encourages them in seeking employment opportunities and/or further education.

-Kids Off The Kerb currently provides a free collection service for residents of the City of Whittlesea and through the City of Yarra and Bacchus March transfer stations.
+Kids Off The Kerb currently provides a free collection service for residents of the City of Whittlesea and through the City of Hume, City of Yarra and Bacchus March transfer stations.
 The only Council area where we are currently collecting from residents’ kerbsides is in the City of Whittlesea.

 White goods can also be dropped off at our factory at 9 Dunstans Court, Thomastown.
 While the front office is currently closed, items can be left outside the front entrance to the office.

 “Creating Worth Through Worthwhile Enterprise”